saskiapoldmaa/jekyll_proov/_posts/2016-08-28-example-post-two.md

 title: QDC
 ---

-QDC is a charge to digital converter.
-This allows you to measure the charge that passes through it.
+QDC a.k.a a charge to digital converter allows you to measure the charge that passes through it.
+It comes in all shapes and sizes ranging from an electrical component to the impressive CAEN v792AC (see picture below) that we are using.

 ![](/assets/images/qdc1.jpeg)